 Who can apply?

-Registered charities whose beneficiaries are in Norfolk, Suffolk, Cambridgeshire, Hertfordshire, Essex, Kent, Surrey and London.
+Registered charities whose beneficiaries are exclusively in Norfolk, Suffolk, Cambridgeshire, Hertfordshire, Essex, Kent, Surrey and/or London.

-The Fund currently has the following priority areas:
+As from 1st April 2023 the Fund has the following priority areas:

 When to apply?

 The Trustees meet three times per year in March, July and November.
 The next meeting of the Trustees is due to take place in March 2024.
 Applications will close when sufficient applications have been received.
 Closing dates may differ between the small grants programme and the large grants programme.

 All applications must be submitted using the online application form.
 This can only be accessed by successfully completing the eligibility quiz using the link below, which will be active when we are open for receiving grant applications.
 A copy of the application questions are available to review on the relevant small grant and large grant pages above.